sammyyy89/FooDil/README.md

 Python is the language I use most frequently and Django works on Python.

 4. Admin Panel by Default
-Unlike most of the other frameworks, Django offers the admin panel by default so that developers can create/read/update/delete the application's database objects.
-It saves so much time and effort.
+Unlike most other frameworks, Django offers the admin panel by default so that developers can create/read/update/delete the application's database objects.
+This saves so much time and effort.

 5. Scalable
-Even though FooDil is my personal side project, I assumed that it is going to be used by multiple users.
+FooDil would ideally be used by multiple users.
 Popular websites like Spotify, YouTube, and Netflix use Django and this shows that Django has the capacity to handle numerous users at a time.

 #

 ### :bulb: Introduction
   FooDil is...
-  - Independent and self-contained system
+  - An independent and self-contained system
   - Limited to New York City area for localized and focused service
   - Developed for both customers and restaurant owners

 #

 ### :crystal_ball: Purpose
-To help customers place an order at a restaurant conveniently and to assist restaurants manage their data such as menu, business hours, and orders from various customers easily.
+To help customers place an order at a restaurant conveniently and assist restaurants manage their data such as menu, business hours, and orders from various customers easily.
 By ordering virtually at any time using our system, customers can save time and money spent on travelling to pick up the food.

 #